Frozen road law expands to cover northern half of Wisconsin

-Effective at 12:01 a.m.
-Jan.
-6, 2022, Wisconsin's frozen road declaration will expand to include regions designated by the Wisconsin Department of Transportation (WisDOT) as Zone 2.
-This means that effective Thursday, the frozen road law will apply to roads in roughly the northern half of Wisconsin.
+Effective January 6, 2022, at 12:01 a.m., Wisconsin's frozen road declaration will expand to include regions designated by the Wisconsin Department of Transportation (WisDOT) as Zone 2.
+It means that effective Thursday, the frozen road law will apply to roads in roughly the northern half of Wisconsin.

 The frozen road law allows heavier loads for trucks carrying logs cut crosswise (not including woodchips), and salt and sand for winter maintenance while cold weather allows.